heptarch/heptarch.github.io/about.md

 		   bio: 'After studying law, philosophy, math, and physics, I\'ve learned that school is boring.', },
            {
-		   bio: 'Heptarchs was one of Anglo-Saxon kings during the early middle ages.', },
+		   bio: 'A heptarch was one of seven Anglo-Saxon kings during the early middle ages.', },
            {
            bio: 'Making wonder cool again, one dumb idea at a time.',